 Note: As a learner of Globasa you may skip this last portion on phonotactics, as this is merely a description of Globasa's syllable structure.

-Globasa has two sets of phonotactics rules, one for ordinary words (this section) and one culture-specific words and proper nouns (see next section).
+Globasa has two sets of phonotactics rules, one for ordinary words (this section) and one for proper nouns (see next section).
+Phonotactics rules for culture-specific words combine both sets of rules (see last section).

 The following rules apply to ordinary words.